near/docs/docs/roles/integrator/exchange-integration.md

 `"1000000"`

-Note that the fungible token balance of the account `mike.testnet` is `1000000` wrapped in double-quotes.
+**Note:** The fungible token balance of the account `mike.testnet` is `1000000` wrapped in double-quotes.
 This is because of an issue with JSON serialization.
 Amounts given in arguments and results must be serialized as Base-10 strings, e.g. "100".
 This is done to avoid JSON limitation of max integer value of 2**53, which can certainly happen with fungible tokens.

 ### Simple transfer